chasegalloway/indy-parksafe/README.md

 ## Model

 The machine learning model takes into account various features:
-- Temporal factors (hour, day of week)
+- Temporal factors
-- Location features (zone, downtown flag)
+- Location features
-- Environmental conditions (temperature)
+- Environmental conditions
-- Special events (holidays)
+- Special events

 The model is trained using historical parking data and is saved as `parksafe_model.pkl`.